-As at 31 December 2021, the Fund's financial assets are cash and cash equivalent, investments measured at FVTPL and accrued special commission.
+As at 31 December 2021, the Fund's financial assets are cash and cash equivalent and investments measured at FVTPL.

 Business model assessment

 The Fund makes an assessment of the objective of a business model in which an asset is held at a portfolio level because this best reflects the way the business is managed, and the information is provided to the Fund Manager.